Nestled in Chile's northern reaches between the Andes Mountain Range and the coast lies Earth's driest desert: the Atacama.

 What Wildlife Can You Find in the Atacama Desert?

-Best Time to Visit Atacama Desert
+The Best Time to Visit the Atacama Desert

 No matter what time of year you visit, the Atacama Desert provides an excellent way to explore Chile, discovering its diverse wildlife and otherworldly landscapes in the process.

-Wet season, from January to March, is also a beautiful time to visit as it rarely rains, meaning you can plan your activities regardless.
+This is also a beautiful time to visit as it rarely rains, meaning you can plan your activities regardless.

 How to Get to and Around the Atacama Desert

-The best way to get to the Atacama Desert from Santiago is by plane, with a flight of around two hours from the Chilean capital.
-On arrival into Northern Chile, you are collected from the airport in Calama and driven around 90 minutes to the town of San Pedro de Atacama.
 The Chilean Altiplano is then best explored with expert local guides and drivers to navigate the occasionally challenging terrain, while excursions and transfers can be organised on a private or shared basis.
 For some activities, it’s also possible to hire bikes, with trails around places like the ‘Devil’s Throat’ navigable on two wheels rather than four!

 Where to Stay in San Pedro de Atacama

-1. Nayara Alto Atacama
+1. Nayara Alto Atacama – Best for Stargazing

 Nayara Alto Atacama is located on the outskirts of San Pedro de Atacama, just a short walk from the 12th century Pukara de Quitor fortress.
 Built in the style of a traditional adobe settlement, its architecture, gardens and interior design all recreate that of an ancient Altiplanic village.